balaji-embedcentrum/sylang/README.md

 - **Official Documentation**: [sylang.dev/docs](https://sylang.dev/docs)
 - **VSCode Extension**: Available for syntax highlighting and validation
 - **Visual Forge**: Interactive development environment

+## 🙏 Standing on the Shoulders of Giants

+Sylang is inspired by and builds upon the ideas of excellent open-source projects:

+- **PlantUML** & **Mermaid** - Pioneered text-to-diagram generation, proving that complex visualizations can be created from simple text
+- **Markdown** - Demonstrated that human-readable text formats can be both simple and powerful
+- **YAML** & **TOML** - Showed that indentation-based, declarative formats work beautifully for configuration
+- **Git** - Revolutionized version control and proved that text-based workflows enable true collaboration
+- **Language Server Protocol (LSP)** - Made it possible to build rich editor support across multiple platforms

+We're grateful to these communities for showing what's possible when tools are open, text-based, and designed for humans first.

 ## 🤝 Contributing